 With the launch of Deadline 8 and the introduction of Usage Based Licensing, we didn’t want to wait until Friday to show you how to use it!
 This guide will walk you through all the steps required to get set up with Usage Based Licensing (UBL).

-Before you can purchase any UBL render time, you must first create a Thinkbox Store account.
-Visit the Thinkbox Store and click the Create Account link in the top-right corner.
+Before you can purchase any UBL render time, you must first create a Thinkbox Marketplace account.
+Visit the Thinkbox Marketplace and click the Create Account link in the top-right corner.
 Specify your name and email address, and then click the Create button.

 Within five minutes, you should receive an email confirming that your account was created, followed by a second email that confirms the creation of your Thinkbox Portal account (more on this below).
 The second email will also contain the URL for your Cloud License Server (CLS), and an Activation Code.